Muringo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File: 104-print_buffer.c is a function that prints a buffer.

-File:  _putchar.c is a function that replaces the standard library function putchar().

 File: main.h is the header file containing all the function prototypes.